feixue94/imp-release/README.md

     - matches_sep # this is used for loading data with multi-thread (tried h5py, but failed)
         - 0000
             - 0.npy
-    - nmatches_spp # contains the number of valid matches (used for ramdom sampling in the training process)
+    - nmatches_spp # contains the number of valid matches (used for random sampling in the training process)
         - 0000_spp.npy
     - mega_scene_nmatches_spp.npy # merged info of all scenes in nmatches_spp
 ```